protontypes/awesome-twitter-action/README.md

-# action_twitter_playground
+# Awesome Action Twitter
-A personal playground to experiment with GitHub Action and Twitter
+An Github Action that tweets new entries on awesome lists.